 Where do you get your inspiration from?

 From anywhere and everywhere, from my frontal lobes (or is it from Wernicke’s Area?), from a funny little shop in the high street, from music, from love, from life, from fear, from love.
 Choose your favourite answer, they’re all more or less valid.

 Who are your literary heroes?

 Will you read my novel?

 Like most published authors I get a lot of requests from people wanting help with their writing, and I can’t help everyone – I’d never get any of my own work done.
-But if you’re really serious about it, I teach creative writing once or twice a year, at places like Arvon, and Ty Newydd, and also hold the occasional writing retreat here in the French Alps – for more information on this, please look here.
+But if you’re really serious about it, I teach creative writing once or twice a year, at places like Arvon, and Ty Newydd, and also hold the occasional writing retreat here in France.
+If you’d like to know more about this, send me a message here.
 I also now deliver Arvon 1-1 tutorials via the web; go here for more information.

 Will you answer some questions for my book report?